dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 ## Custom block patterns

-Included in the plugin *dgwltd: Blocks* alkonhside the custom blocks this allows for pre-made collections of blocks, accessible under the 'DGW.ltd' in patterns dropdown
+Included in the plugin *dgwltd: Blocks* alongside the custom blocks this allows for pre-made collections of blocks, accessible under the 'DGW.ltd' in patterns dropdown

 - Supporters
 - FAQs